timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 ### TCP

 When we make requests over the Internet, they normally travel through a bunch of networks connected via physical devices until they reach the destination server.
-One can check a request's route by executing the `traceroute {url}` command on a Unix-like system or `tracert {url}` on Windows.
 With that many moving parts, failures may and do happen: packets get lost, networks are being congested, devices fail.
 TCP takes care of all that by ensuring that packets are delivered in the right order, retransmitting lost packets, and adapting the data transfer rate — in other words, it makes the connection reliable.

 When a client wants to send data to or receive data from the server, a TCP session has to be created first.
 Once created, it allows for sending a stream of data back and forth between the parties.
 The session starts with a three-way handshake: